Bogd Khanate of Mongolia: Diplomatic maneuvering over Mongolia

 The new government under Bogd Khan tried to seek international recognition, particularly from the Russian government.
 The Tsar however, rejected the Mongolian plea for recognition, due to a common Russian Imperial ambition at the time to take over the central Asian states, and Mongolia was planned for further expansion.
 Throughout the Bogd Khaan era, the positions of the governments of China and Russia were clear and consistent.
 China was adamant that Mongolia was, and must remain, an integral part of China.
 The (provisional) constitution of the new Chinese republic contained an uncompromising statement to this effect.
 A law dealing with the election of the Chinese National Assembly provided for delegates from Outer Mongolia.
 For their part, the Russian Imperial government accepted the principle that Mongolia must remain formally part of China; however, Russia was equally determined that Mongolia possess autonomous powers so substantial as to make it quasi-independent, so they recognised the autonomy of the region.
-Russian Empire could not act on the ambition due to internal struggles, which allowed Russia to claim that Mongolia was under her protection.
+The Russian Empire could not act on the ambition due to internal struggles, which allowed Russia to claim that Mongolia was under her protection.
 Thus, in 1912 Russia concluded a secret convention with the Empire of Japan delineating their respective spheres of influence: South Manchuria and Inner Mongolia fell to the Japanese, North Manchuria and Outer Mongolia to the Russians.
 Bogd Khaan said to Yuan Shikai, the President of the Republic of China "I established our own state before you, Mongols and Chinese have different origins, our languages and scripts are different.
 You're not the Manchu's descendants, so how can you think China is the Manchu's successor?".

 In spite of Chinese and Russian opposition, the Mongols were tireless in their efforts to attract international recognition of their independence.
 Diplomatic notes were sent to foreign consulates in Hailar; none responded.
 A delegation went to Saint Petersburg the purpose of which, among other things, was to contact European ambassadors expressing the desire for diplomatic relations.
 The Russians did not permit these contacts.
 A later delegation to Saint Petersburg sent notes to Western ambassadors announcing Mongolia's independence and formation of a pan-Mongolian state; again none responded.
 The Mongols attempted to send a delegation to Japan but the Japanese consul at Harbin prevented it from proceeding further.